noetl/noetl/README.md

 # Not Only ETL

-__NoETL__ is an automation framework for data processing and MLOps orchestration.
+__NoETL__ is an automation framework for Data Mash and MLOps orchestration.

 [![PyPI version](https://badge.fury.io/py/noetl.svg)](https://badge.fury.io/py/noetl)

 ## System Architecture

-The following diagram illustrates the main components and intent of the NoETL system:
+The following diagram illustrates the main parts and intent of the NoETL system:

 ![NoETL System Diagram](docs/images/NoETL.png)